-The 2020-2021 edition is aimed at students enrolled in the Department of Civil, Environmental and Mechanical Engineering (DICAM), the Department of Sociology and Social Research (DSRS) and the School of International Studies (SIS).
+The 2021-2022 edition is open to students enrolled in the Department of Civil, Environmental and Mechanical Engineering (DICAM), the Department of Sociology and Social Research (DSRS) and the School of International Studies (SIS).

-The 2020-2021 call for admissions is available in the download box.
+The 2021-2022 call for admissions is available for download at the bottom of this page.

-TALETE, conceived by the University of Trento and Centro per la Cooperazione Internazionale along the lines of honours programmes in British universities, is an advanced training programme that students can take in addition to their studies to give them an international dimension and take a look at the world of cooperation.
+TALETE, designed by the University of Trento and Centro per la Cooperazione Internazionale (Center for International cooperation) along the lines of the honours programmes of British and American universities, is an advanced training programme that students can take in addition to their studies to give them an international dimension and explore the world of cooperation.

-The complex interdependence of the global context calls more and more for professionals who are able to deal with very complicated situations that characterise our times.
+The complex interdependence that characterizes the global context calls more and more for professionals who are able to deal with very complicated situations.

 Alongside this, people with specific technical skills who are open to work in an international setting are in high demand on the labour market, provided that they have the cross-sector abilities that are necessary to work in demanding settings.